Yuhao93/TexLoader/README.md

 to download the image.
 You must include the following url parameters:
 - formula: The urlencoded formula of the tex equation
 - size: The font size of the formula
-The returned tex equation will be in PNG format.
+- color: The color of the text, aarrggbb hexadecimal string The returned tex equation will be in PNG format.